-Transportation enables us to connect with people and places in our community, but transportation is more than just covering the distance between destinations.
-Streets are our largest public space in terms of land area, and public streets have long functioned as places to interact socially, to conduct business, or to gather for events such as markets, parades, or festivals.
-Rights of way are the foundation of our transportation system and must accommodate the diverse needs of our population, from a child walking to school to a delivery truck taking products to a local restaurant.
-Additionally, space surrounding streets is used for utilities such as telecommunications, water, sewer, and more.
-Transportation is complex and impacts our lives, health, economic prosperity, and environment in many ways.
+Transportation is a basic need that enables residents and visitors to connect with people, services, and places in the community.
+Rights of way are the foundation of the transportation system and must accommodate the diverse needs of the population, from a child walking to school to a delivery truck taking products to a local restaurant.
+The City's right of way is the City's largest asset, and functions as more than a space to move from point A to point B. The City's right of way also serves as a place to interact socially, to conduct business, and to gather for events such as markets, parades, or festivals.
+Additionally, space surrounding streets is where utilities such as telecommunications, water, sewer, and more are typically located.
+Transportation and the right of way it generally occurs within is complex and impacts our lives, health, economic prosperity, and environment in many ways.